trustwallet/wallet-core/docs/Contributing.md

 4. Create `~/.gradle/gradle.properties` and add your information from the previous steps:

 - Generate GPG Key
-- Send GPG Key to the server using the installed tool GPG Keychain
+- Send Key to the server using the installed tool GPG Keychain
-- Generate the signing.keyId :
+- Generate the signing.keyId value:
  ```
 $ gpg --list-keys --keyid-format short
 ```
-- Get the `.gpg` secret key that will be assigned signing.secretKeyRingFile :
+- Get the `.gpg` secret key that will be assigned to signing.secretKeyRingFile parameter:
 ```
 $ gpg --export-secret-keys -o secring.gpg
 ```